 Installing the Stone

 This is a lakeside picture (also after we added the outdoor fireplace on our patio porch).
-CLICK HERE to see outdoor fireplace construction.
+CLICK HERE to see our outdoor patio porch, including how we built an outdoor fireplace.
 We are still working on landscaping and considering adding terraces.
 Stay tuned for these future projects . . .

 Renovation of Existing Interior